ShivamRaje/spring-product-category/README.md

   - Each product is linked to a category..

 - **Pagination**:
-  - Supports pagination for both categories and products.
+  - Supports pagination for both categories and products..

 ## Technologies Used